rhysd/action-setup-vim/README.md

 ### Neovim

-This action installs specific version of Neovim from release assets.
+When installing the specific version of Neovim, this action downloads release assets from [neovim/neovim][neovim].
 Please check [neovim/neovim releases page][neovim-release] to know which versions have release assets.
+For example,
-For example, [Neovim 0.4.0](https://github.com/neovim/neovim/releases/tag/v0.4.0) has no Windows releases so it is not available for installing Neovim on Windows.
+[Neovim 0.4.0](https://github.com/neovim/neovim/releases/tag/v0.4.0) has no Windows releases so it is not available for installing Neovim on Windows.

 ## Using GitHub API token